KFreon/KaelsKabbage/content/post/adding-snyk-to-vsts.md

 # Snyk setup

+*EDIT:* As noted by a colleague, there are different [pricing plans](https://snyk.io/plans) and the free may not suit all situations.

 - Create Snyk account
   - *NOTE: Only Github, Bitbucket, and Google accounts supported at time of writing i.e. MUST have one of these to continue :(*
 - Go to Account Settings